entur/bff-search/README.md

 ### GUI

-You can also use the **Apigee GUI** to check revision status across all environments, and to make deployments: https://apigee.com/platform/entur/proxies/client-search/overview/4
+You can also use the **Apigee GUI** to check revision status across all environments, and to make manual apigee deployments: https://apigee.com/platform/entur/proxies/client-search/overview/4

 ### More info
 - Entur's Apigee documentation: https://enturas.atlassian.netwiki/spaces/ESP/pages/486834198/Apigee